ruadh/CSCI-E-33a_Final_Project/README.md

 ## About the Dance School app
 This app allows an admin user to set up a catalog of courses in current and future semesters, and allows students to register for courses.
 Please see my project proposal for the full list of features.
 I completed all of the functionality in the "good" and "better" sections, but not the items in the "best" section.

+## Dependencies
+The required packages are all included in requirements.txt.
+These are the steps that I needed to take to run my project in a fresh virtual environment
+1. pip3 install Django
+2. pip3 install -r requirements.txt
+3. python manage.py makemigrations
+4. python manage.py migrate

 ## Files